 Before an Icon procedure calls another Icon procedure, the caller pushes the procedure to be called (a descriptor - procedures are data objects in Icon) onto the stack.
 The caller then pushes each argument (also a descriptor) onto the stack, leftmost argument first.
-Since the stack starts in high memory and grows downward, the arguments appear on the stack in reverse order.
 The caller then pushes one word onto the stack indicating the number of arguments supplied, which may be different from the number of arguments expected.
-The runtime library routine invoke is then called, which checks that the first descriptor pushed above actually does represent a procedure or a variable whose value is a procedure.
-This descriptor points to a procedure data block, which contains various information about the called procedure, including the number of arguments expected, the number of local variables used, and the procedure's entry point address.
-Invoke next adjusts the number of arguments supplied to match the number expected, deleting excess arguments or supplying the null value for missing ones.
+The run-time library routine invoke is then called, which checks that the first descriptor pushed above actually does represent an integer, procedure, or a variable whose value is an integer or a procedure.
+An integer indicates the selection of one of the arguments resulting from mutual evaluation.
+A procedure, on the other hand, points to a procedure data block, which contains various information about the called procedure, including the number of arguments expected, the number of local variables used, and the procedure's entry point address.
+The routine invoke next adjusts the number of arguments supplied to match the number expected, deleting excess arguments or supplying the null value for missing ones.
 It then dereferences the arguments.
 A procedure marker is then pushed onto the stack, and the procedure frame pointer is set to point to the new procedure marker.
 The procedure marker contains, among other things, the return address in the calling procedure and the previous value of the procedure frame pointer.
 Next, the null value is pushed onto the stack as the initial value for each local variable.
-Invoke then transfers control to the procedure's entry point, and execution of the Icon program resumes in the new procedure.
+The routine invoke then transfers control to the procedure's entry point, and execution of the Icon program resumes in the new procedure.

 When a procedure is ready to return to its caller, it pushes its return value (a descriptor) on the stack.
-It then transfers control to pret, which moves the return value to the location occupied by the descriptor that represented the called procedure, that is, the return value is stored in place of the first descriptor that was pushed at the beginning of the calling sequence described above.
+It then transfers control to pret, which moves the return value to the location occupied by the descriptor that represented the called procedure.
+That is, the return value is stored in place of the first descriptor that was pushed at the beginning of the calling sequence described above.
 The return sequence then restores the state of the previous procedure from the current procedure marker (the procedure marker that the procedure frame pointer currently points to).
 This includes restoring the previous value of the procedure frame pointer, retrieving the return address, and popping the returning procedure's local variables, procedure marker, and arguments.
 Thus, when the calling procedure regains control, the arguments have been popped and the return value is now at the top of the stack.

-Functions and operators are written in C, and therefore obey the C calling sequence By design, the Icon calling sequence described above is similar to the C calling sequence.
-When an Icon procedure calls a function, a boundari on the stack is introduced, where the stack below the boundary is regimented by Icon standards, and the stack above the boundary contains C information.
-This boundary is important during garbage collector must ignore the area of the stack above the boundary, since the structure of this area is unknown, whereas the structure of the area below the boundary is well-defined.
-In particular, all data below the boundary is contained in descriptors or is defined by the structure of a frame, so that all pointers into the heap or string space may be located during a garbage collection.
+Functions and operators are written in C, and therefore obey the C calling sequence.
+By design, the Icon calling sequence described above is similar to the C calling sequence.
+When an Icon procedure calls a function, a boundary on the stack is introduced, where the stack above the boundary is regimented by Icon standards, and the stack below the boundary contains C information.
+This boundary is important during garbage collection: The garbage collector must ignore the area of the stack below the boundary, since the structure of this area is unknown, whereas the structure of the area above the boundary is well-defined.
+In particular, all data above the boundary is contained in descriptors or is defined by the structure of a frame, so that all pointers into the heap or string space may be located during a garbage collection.